queen-raae/gatsby-plugin-queen-styling/README.md

 }
 ```

-## How to contribute with code

-### Getting started

-- Fork the repo
-- Clone your fork
-- Install the packages: `yarn install`
-- Run the demo: `yarn develop`

-To be able to have both the demo and plugin in the same repo we use [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).

-- Plugin code is in the `/plugin` folder,
-- and the demo code is in the `/demo` folder.

-### Do your thing

-Solve an [issue](https://github.com/queen-raae/gatsby-theme-queen/issues) or do something else!

-### Create a Pull Request

-To get your changes merged into the project create a Pull Request from your fork.

-## How to contribute in other ways
+## How to contribute

+I love to hear from folks, do not be shy 🎉

-### Questions, Feedback and Suggestions
+### With Questions, Feedback and Suggestions

-If you have any questions, feedback or suggestions head on over to [discussions](https://github.com/queen-raae/gatsby-theme-queen/discussions).
+If you have any questions, feedback or suggestions head on over to [discussions](https://github.com/queen-raae/gatsby-plugin-svg-emoji-favicon/discussions).

-### Bugs
+### With Bugs Reports

-If you find a bug please open an [issue](https://github.com/queen-raae/gatsby-theme-queen/issues) and/or create a pull request to fix it.
+If you find a bug please open an [issue](https://github.com/queen-raae/gatsby-plugin-svg-emoji-favicon/issues) and/or create a pull request to fix it.